The Best IKEA Decor Items for a Stylish Home on a Budget

-My other favorites that look high-end are these Lenda curtains.
+My other favorites of IKEA decor that look high-end are these Lenda curtains.
 They have a really pretty stitching detail.
 I cut the tabs off of the tops of mine and hung them up with clip rings to make them look a tad more fancy.

 These curtains are my favorite for a playroom or kid’s room since they’re light and flowy and have a sweet raised texture on them.
 I added pom pom trim to these in our old playroom to look like the pricey version in Anthropologie.

 They have SO many great, basic frames for really cheap, and a lot of them come already matted, which is a bonus.
 I’m a sucker for matted black and white prints in frames because they are so timeless.
 I put free public domain images of vintage clotheslines in them for our laundry room.

 And I hung these up with black and whites of our own family photos for our foyer gallery wall.

 I swear it’s hard to find good looking faux plants, especially inexpensive ones.
 Most of the ones I’ve seen at IKEA actually look really convincing.
 They have great real plants too, but they don’t stand a chance against my black thumb.

 I even got a pair of artificial boxwood trees (these cypress trees would work too) for our front porch.
 No one EVER guesses they’re totally fake, even up close.
 (They were only seasonal and have been discontinued, but they always have new artificial plants every 6 months or so.)